williamscale/williamscale.github.io/_projects/shot-diet-defense-centers.markdown

 ## Rim Rebounding

 Finally, to finish the defensive possession, the team must get a defensive rebound.
 If a player leaves his feet for a block attempt and misses, he may have altered the shot enough to force a miss, but be more susceptible to giving up an easy offensive rebound and putback.
-Thus, I think defensive rebounding included when evaluating rim protection.
+Thus, I think defensive rebounding should be included when evaluating rim protection.

 I've scraped defensive rebounding data on rim FGA and calculated a defensive rim rebound rate as: